GSA/piv-guides/_devconfig/ssh.md

 			mkdir /etc/sshd/authorized_keys
         ```

-  3. To allow one user to have access, place the user's PIV's SSH public key in this directory, according to the user's name: **/etc/sshd/authorized_keys/[login ID]**. (**Note:** Only a **root user** may modify this directory and its files.
-This ensures that access requirements are enforced.)
+  3. To allow one user to have access, place the user's PIV's SSH public key in this directory, according to the user's name: **/etc/sshd/authorized_keys/[login ID]**.

+       >_Only a **root user** may modify this directory and its files.
+This ensures that access requirements are enforced._

   4. Disable any alternative means of access (i.e., via passwords), as needed.